-Certain information, such as contact details, your right to work in the UK and payment details, have to be provided to enable tideway to enter a contract of employment with you.
-If you do not provide other information, this will hinder Tideway’s ability to administer the rights and obligations arising as a result of the employment relationship efficiently.
+Certain information, such as contact details, your right to work in the UK and payment details, have to be provided to enable Tideway to enter a contract of employment with you.
+If you do not provide certain information, this will hinder Tideway’s ability to administer the rights and obligations arising as a result of the employment relationship efficiently.

 Meetings, events and seminars